10 Snakes That Drink Rainwater From Their Scales

 Source: “Western Diamondback Rattlesnake (Cortalus atrox)” by Clinton & Charles Robertson – CC BY 2.0

-If a caveman wanted to collect rainwater in prehistoric times, he had to find a specially shaped rock, or summon up all his carving skills.
+If a caveman wanted to collect rainwater in prehistoric times, he would have to find a specially shaped rock, or summon up all his carving skills.
 The western diamondback, meanwhile, can just relax on its dusty rock slab.
 It can feel the rainwater pattering against its back, and know with satisfaction that its evening drink is steadily building up.

-Western diamondbacks form a deliberate coil shape to encourage water collection.
-Their scales are specially optimised, as a droplet striking a diamondback will break into several smaller droplets and cling to them.
-In their neighbours, the desert kingsnake and Sonoran gopher snake, these droplets mostly slide off.
-Each scale had a detailed nanostructure, with a network of tiny channels, just one tenth of a red blood cell’s width.
-The depth of these channels was optimised for water collection – adding slightly more or less depth would make them less effective.
+Each diamondback scale has a detailed nanostructure, with a network of tiny channels, just one tenth of a red blood cell’s width.
+The depth of these channels is optimised for water collection – adding slightly more or less depth would make them less effective.
 These features were discovered in a well publicised 2019 study.

 7 Coastal taipan